-A.1.
-Electrolysis Process Description
+A.1 Electrolysis Process Description

-A water electrolysis unit consists of an anode and a cathode separated by an electrolyte (a conductive solution).
+A water electrolysis cell consists of an anode and a cathode separated by a membrane immerged in an electrolyte (a conductive solution).
 When connected to a direct current power supply, electricity flows through the electrolyte and causes the water to split into hydrogen and oxygen.
 Each electrolyser system consists of a stack of electrolysis units, a gas purifier and dryer and an apparatus for heat removal.